Not all snails are not plant pests snails, however ...

 In addition to the python, this is one of the most dangerous pests to enter Florida in many years.

 This is what a snail looks like in action:

 The Cuban Brown snail is another voracious plant eater.
 It is prolific in South Florida.
 The eggs often travel when plants are shipped.

 Their rasping mouth parts are strong enough to strip the bark and cambium layer off many plants.

 They are definitely plant pests . . . nothing beneficial about them.

-Florida is not the only place with snail problems.
-Be sure you know the snails in your area.
+Florida and California are not the only places with snail problems.
+Be sure you know the snails where you live.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.

 Know the basics?
 Ready for more?
 Watch these amazing Colin Lewis bonsai class videos.